-- a) The City shall make use of Area-Specific Plans, zoning by-law regulations and site plan control to ensure development occurs in a manner that advances the objectives of the Urban Forest Management Plan, including ensuring the provision of adequate space at, below and above grade for the planting and growth of trees on public and private property.
-The City shall undertake a review of the Zoning By-Law to support the implementation of urban forestry objectives. - b) The proponent of a development application may be required to submit and implement a tree inventory and preservation plan, to the satisfaction of the City. - c) Boundary trees shall be protected in accordance with The Forestry Act.
+a) The City will make use of area-specific plans, zoning by-law regulations and site plan control to ensure development occurs in a manner that advances the objectives of the Urban Forest Management Plan, including ensuring the provision of adequate space and suitable conditions at, below and above grade for the planting and growth of trees on public and private property.
+The City will undertake a review of the Zoning By-Law to support the implementation of urban forestry objectives.

-- d) In order of priority, all development proposals and infrastructure projects, including City projects, should: - (i) preserve existing healthy trees.
-The location of existing healthy trees should be considered when establishing the location and building envelope of a proposed development; - (ii) relocate healthy trees where feasible; - (iii) plant replacement trees where healthy trees are removed.
+- b) The proponent of a development application may be required to submit and implement an arborist's report, and/or a tree inventory and preservation plan, to the satisfaction of the City. - c) Boundary trees shall be protected in accordance with The Forestry Act. - d) In order of priority, all development proposals and infrastructure projects, including City projects, should: - (i) preserve existing healthy trees.
+The location of existing healthy trees shall be considered when establishing the location and building envelope of a proposed development; - (ii) relocate healthy trees where feasible; - (iii) plant replacement trees where trees are removed.
 Replacement planting requirements shall be established using an aggregate-caliper formula, to the satisfaction of the City.
-If replacement trees cannot be accommodated on-site, off-site compensation may be considered to maintain and enhance the neighbourhood canopy; and - (iv) incorporate the planting of additional trees where appropriate. - Replacement and compensation planting requirements should consider onsite tree removals that occurred prior to and after the submission of a development application. - f) The City will encourage the planting and reforestation of creek blocks, streams and valleylands, and their buffer areas where appropriate using native and non-invasive species, so as to reduce flooding and erosion, maintain stream banks and slope stability and provide suitable fish habitat. - g) The City will require the integration of trees into parking lots and other impervious areas through the implementation of Landscape Areas in the Zoning By-law. - h) The City shall incorporate appropriate tree planting during design of streetscapes, including considerations of diverse, native, drought tolerant, salt tolerant and low maintenance trees, including the provision of adequate soil volumes and soil composition. - i) Where planting is proposed within the Natural Heritage System, the City shall require the use of diverse native and non-invasive species.
-The City will encourage the use of diverse native and non-invasive species in other areas, however in urban areas issues such as infrastructure, soil compaction, drought resistance, road salt impacts, pests and other urban conditions will be considered when selecting species. - j) The City will encourage the eradication of invasive, non-native trees, shrubs and groundcovers, where appropriate for ecological restoration.
+If replacement trees cannot be accommodated on-site, off-site compensation may be considered to maintain and enhance the neighbourhood canopy; and - (iv) incorporate the planting of additional trees where appropriate. - e) Subsection 4.3.2 d) of this Plan shall not apply to trees within Key Natural Features which are subject to Section 4.2, Natural Heritage System, of this Plan. - f) Replacement and compensation planting requirements shall consider on-site tree removals that occurred prior to and after the submission of a development application. - g) The City, in conjunction with Conservation Halton, will encourage the planting and reforestation of creek blocks, streams and valleylands, and their buffer areas where appropriate using native and non-invasive species, so as to reduce flooding and erosion, maintain stream banks and slope stability and provide suitable fish habitat. - h) The City will require the integration of trees into parking lots and other impervious areas through the implementation of Landscape Areas in the Zoning By-law. - i) The City shall require the incorporation of appropriate tree planting during design of streetscapes, including considerations of diverse, non-invasive, drought tolerant, salt tolerant and low maintenance trees, including the provision of adequate minimum soil volumes and soil composition. - j) Where planting is proposed within the Natural Heritage System, the City shall require the use of diverse native and non-invasive species.
+The City will encourage the use of diverse native and non-invasive species in other areas;

+however, in urban areas issues such as infrastructure, soil compaction, drought resistance, road salt impacts, pests and other urban conditions will be considered when selecting species.